-In the fifteenth century, the stronghold was expanded, and in 1569 passed into the hands of the Nádasdy family.
-Francis Nádasdy gave the castle to his wife, Elizabeth Báthory, who lived there permanently after her husband’s death in 1604.
+In 1569, the castle passed into the hands of the Nádasdy family.
+Francis Nádasdy gave it to his wife, Elizabeth Báthory, who lived there permanently after her husband’s death in 1604.
 The new owner, niece of the Polish king Stefan Báthory, has recorded in history as a supposed sadist murderess and is sometimes referred to as a “vampire from Transylvania”, because in the years 1604-1610 many women were killed in the residence.
 After the trial, Elizabeth was imprisoned in 1611 and walled behind a wall with an opening on one of the towers, where she died in 1614.
-During the rule of the Bloody Countess, the castle was rebuilt in the renaissance style.
+After her death, the castle began to be managed by the castellans.

-The castle is preserved in the form of a ruin with a readable upper, middle and lower part, and a dominant in the form of a horseshoe tower.
+The castle has preserved in the form of a ruin with a readable upper part, north and south ward and a dominant in the form of a horseshoe tower.
 The oldest pentagonal tower of the upper ward has also been partially preserved.
 After recent revitalization works, the castle is open to the public.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.